In 2017, I followed my heart to join my now husband in France to start our lives together!

 Before getting married, I applied for and obtained a French long-stay visitor visa.

 Here’s how I did it!

 Before our wedding in 2017, my husband and I were in a long-distance relationship while I was living in Los Angeles and he was living in France.
-Upon my arrival in France, we researched all visa options possible, and through that research, we found the best option for me was the French long-stay visitor visa.
-The French long-stay visitor visa would allow me to stay in France legally for up to a year with the option to change my visa to a spousal visa and/or residence card once we were married.
+Upon my arrival in France, we researched all visa options possible, and through that research, we found that the best option for me was the French long-stay visitor visa.
+The French long-stay visitor visa allowed me to stay in France legally for up to 1 year with the option to change my visa to a spousal visa and/or residence card once we were married.

 The entire visa process was very difficult to go through.
 We had a ton of questions, and it felt like there wasn’t enough information out there for our specific case.
 My husband and I really felt like we didn’t have a lot of direction and support.
 So my hope is that by sharing our experience, you will be able to gain some reassurance in your application process and hopefully find the answers to any questions you might have.

 At the time, I was living in Los Angeles so I made sure to follow the guidelines listed for my particular city on the Los Angeles French consulate website.
 This website was helpful in giving an understanding of each document that is required to apply.

 What is a French long stay visitor visa?